 Many people often wonder what it would be like to live worry-free.
 Millions of people around the world cope with daily pathological worry.
 With the state of our society and the stressors that many people face, it is no wonder that many people are taking anti-anxiety medications and still dealing with obsessive worry.

-Living without worry is largely a matter of changing your mindset.
-You must take control of your thoughts and emotions and do what you can to prepare for inevitabilities.
-Then, you can focus your efforts on living in the present, taking care of yourself, and living a worry-free life.
+Living mostly without worry is largely a matter of changing your mindset.
+You can do this by learning how to control your thoughts and emotions and doing what you can to prepare for inevitabilities.
+Then, you can focus your efforts on living in the present, taking care of yourself, and living a mostly worry-free life.

 In fact, obsessive worry is bad for you, those around you, and even your health.
 When you worry about things unnecessarily it can keep you from living your life, and it can cause you to keep others from living their lives.
 Also, physical health conditions can result from excessive worry.
-Worry is stressful and can cause some conditions including weight gain and high blood pressure.
+Worry is stressful and can cause, among other conditions, weight gain and high blood pressure.

-One of the most important things you can do to live worry free is to be mindful of your thoughts.
+One of the most important things you can do to be mostly worry free is to be mindful of your thoughts.
 Pathological worry has been thought to be related to imaginal cognitive activity, or essentially your imagination running away with you.

-However, recent studies have shown that when it comes to generalized anxiety disorder, the pathological worry is more based on thoughts than imagination.
+However, recent studies have shown that when it comes to generalized anxiety disorder, pathological worry is based more on thoughts than imagination.
 Thinking about something obsessively can lead to worrying about it to the point of causing anxiety.
-Being mindful of your thoughts and consciously making an effort to put aside unreasonable thoughts can go a long way towards eliminating worry from your life.
+Being mindful of your thoughts and consciously making an effort to put aside unreasonable thoughts can go a long way toward eliminating worry from your life.

-To live worry free, you have to recognize things that you cannot control and let go of them.
-You have to take on the mindset that what will be will be.
+To live mostly worry free, you have to recognize things that you cannot control and let go of them.
+Learn to take on the mindset that what will be will be.
 You cannot control everything and everyone.
 When you recognize this fact, accept it.
-Let go of trying to control everything and you will not worry nearly as much.
+Let go of trying to control everything, and you will not worry nearly as much.

-Of course, that does not mean that you let go of everything and just wait to see what happens.
+This does not mean that you let go of everything and just wait to see what happens.
 Handling the things that you can control gives you a sense of security and planning that can also eliminate worry.
-But if it is something truly out of your control, don't dwell on it unnecessarily.
+But if it is something truly out of your control, avoid dwelling on it.

-When you are constantly worrying, you are always living in a fearful future.
-This can prevent you from truly enjoying life.
-Instead of thinking about the future all of the time, try changing your mindset to focus on the present.
+When you are constantly worrying, you are living in a fearful future.
+This can prevent you from enjoying life.
+Instead of thinking often about the future, try changing your mindset to focus on the present.

 When you live in the present, you can take action to do what you can to prevent future problems, but you won't be focusing on what might happen in the future.
 You accept that the future will bring what it will, and you focus your efforts on doing the right thing in the present.

 Faith and fear cannot exist together.
 When you have faith that things will work out how they are supposed to, it allows you to let go of your fear.
-Having faith that things will work out can mean having faith that you have good karma coming to you, or that the universe favors the good.
+Having faith that things will work out can mean having faith that you have good karma coming to you.

-Some people find great comfort in having faith in a higher power, God, or some other supreme being.
+Some people find great comfort in having faith in a higher power, such as nature or the universe.
 This allows them to feel as though that higher power will take care of them and make sure that everything works out the way it should.
 If you can have this type of faith, it can greatly decrease your worry to put trust in that higher power.

-It is possible, however, to be overly prepared for something.
-While it is wise to prepare for storms, tornados or other natural disasters common to your geographical area, it is possible to go overboard.
+It is possible to be overly prepared for something.
+While it is wise to prepare for storms, tornados, or other natural disasters common to your geographical area, it is possible to go overboard.
 Hoarding stockpiles of food and supplies may be unnecessary, for example.
 However, a healthy amount of preparation can put your worries at ease.